 Active Learning is a new teaching and learning pedagogy that flips the way institutions view the classroom.

-collaborative and is premised on students and instructors being mutually responsible for the knowledge and academic success as an outcome of learning activities.
+Students and instructors are mutually responsible for knowledge and academic success as an outcome of learning activities.

-A teaching/learning methodology characterized by students' engagement in activities that require greater responsibility for the knowledge they gain.
+Teaching and learning activities give students greater responsibility for the knowledge they gain.